Bioconductor/packagebuilder/documentation/UpdateRelease.md

 Update After Release
 ====================

+### Website Config File

+1. Update the website config.yaml file `http://bioconductor.org/config.yaml`
+There is a section for `Single Package Builder:` ; change the BioC and R versions accordingly.

+**Note:** We used to do this last but the code in the single package builder uses the config file to determine the version of R packages to download.
+This has to be updated before testing builds on the nodes or all packages will be redownloaded in individual R-libs directory

 ### Bioc-common-python (Deploy on all build nodes and staging)

 Update BIOC_R_MAP in bioconductor/config.py file and push to github~ don't forget to push!